apache/spark-website/contributing.md

   - In case several people contributed, prefer to assign to the more 'junior', non-committer contributor
 - For issues that can't be reproduced against master as reported, resolve as **Cannot Reproduce**
   - Fixed is reasonable too, if it's clear what other previous pull request resolved it.
 Link to it.
-- If the issue is the same as or a subset of another issue, resolved as **Duplicate**
+- If the issue is the same as or a subset of another issue, resolve as **Duplicate**
   - Make sure to link to the JIRA it duplicates
   - Prefer to resolve the issue that has less activity or discussion as the duplicate
 - If the issue seems clearly obsolete and applies to issues or components that have changed